oasis-open/cti-python-stix2/docs/overview.rst

 ``python-stix`` (for STIX 1.x), several decisions influenced the design of the ``stix2`` library:

-1. All data structures are immutable by default.
-In contrast to python-stix, where users would create an object and then assign attributes to it, in ``stix2`` all properties must be provided when creating the object.
+1. All data structures are meant to be immutable by default.
+In contrast to python-stix, where users would create an object and then assign attributes to it, in ``stix2`` all properties should be provided when creating the object.
+Changing a property after creation will trigger an Immutability error, but some data structures like Lists and Dictionaries retain functions that allow for content modification without triggering an Immutability error.
+Data can be added to or removed from these structures after creation, which does allow for some flexibility in building an object.
 2. Where necessary, library objects should act like ``dict``'s.
 When treated as a ``str``, the JSON representation of the object should be used.
 3. Core Python data types (including numeric types, ``datetime``) should be used